WHAT ARE THE BEST THINGS TO SEE IN ELLA? BEST PLACES TO STAY IN ELLA? HOW TO GET AROUND IN ELLA?

 This is without a doubt, THE best hotel in Ella.
 Often fully booked, this is the most exclusive resort in the area, with a breathtaking view of the mountains in Ella.

-When hiking to Little Adam’s Peak, you can see the hotel perched on the edge of a mountain, nestled in the middle of the nature.
-If you have the budget for it and want to live a unique experience in one of the best hotels in Sri Lanka, then book here now to secure a room as soon as possible!
+When hiking to Little Adam’s Peak, you can see the hotel perched on the edge of a mountain, nestled in the middle of nature.

 HIDE-ELLA Hotel & Resort – $$$

-HIDE-ELLA is one of the newest hotels in Ella, located right in the centre of town!
-This very modern hotel offers amazing comfort, spacious and modern room and awesome restaurant.
-If you are not a budget, then this is our top recommendation in Ella.
-Check it out here.
+HIDE-ELLA is one of the newest hotels in Ella, located right in the center of town!
+This very modern hotel offers amazing comfort, spacious and modern room, and an awesome restaurant.
+If you are not on a budget, then this is our top recommendation in Ella.

 Ella Planters Bungalow – $$$

-So if you are looking at something quiet, nestled in the nature this is the place for you!
-The hotel is a bit outside of town but getting to Ella is easy as the hotel have their own Tuk-Tuk.
-Check it out here.
+So if you are looking at something quiet, nestled in nature this is the place for you!
+The hotel is a bit outside of town but getting to Ella is easy as the hotel has their own Tuk-Tuk.

 The Chillout Ella – $$